 - Set up conversion tracking and transaction-specific value.

 - Add a global site tag to your website and have a list of at least 100 active users associated with your account.

 3. Local Campaigns

-When users search for something near them it signifies as a strong signal for buying intent.
+When users search for something near them, it signifies a strong signal for buying intent.
 According to Google’s new insights:

 “3 in 4 people who conduct a local search on their smartphone visit a related business within 24 hours.”